 In 1986 the company returned to its origins and was largely a regional company of local dancers, still receiving recognition for its outstanding work in training dancers and educating the public about dance.

 A year after Miss Hardinge’s death in 1992, the school and company were incorporated as one non-profit entity, run by a board of directors and an artistic director.
 Michele Plescia returned to the Tri-Cities area in 2004 and became the Artistic Director.
-She is still teaching, planning, and directing for the organization today.
+Upon her retirement as Artistic Director July 1, 2022, Amanda Hairston and Moira Frazier Ostrander took the reins and will lead Bristol Ballet to more successful seasons.
+Michele remains on staff as Artistic Director Emeritus and as a part time instructor.

-Bristol Ballet’s mission and priority has always been to train and educate people about the art of dance, through exceptional ballet training for youth, and through productions for the public.
+Bristol Ballet’s mission is to train and educate people about the art of dance, through exceptional ballet training for youth, and through productions for the public.
 Through its long history, the organization has served tens of thousands of young dancers and audience members.
-Children are the main focus of our educational efforts; however, educating and entertaining all of the public are important.
+Children are the main focus of its educational efforts; however, educating and entertaining all of the public are important.